rbraband521/FullStackApp/README.md

-# Course Directory
-## A Full Stack React App with REST API
+# Course Directory  ## A Full Stack React App with REST API

 This repo houses the front and back end code for my course-directory project.
 This project can be run locally.
+The application is a course-directory for a school which allows users to create an account.
+Subsequently, users can Create, Read, Update and Delete courses.

+*****

 In order to deploy this project I had to create separate repos for the API and the React App.
 Here are the links to those repos if you'd like to look around those instead:

 #### API deployed on Heroku
 <https://github.com/rbraband521/course-directory-api-heroku>